Advanced Level Examinations

-Starting Fall 2011, students will no longer be allowed to use excess scholarship funds towards an off-campus meal or bonus bucks.
-Truman Leadership Scholars and Pershing Scholars will no longer be allowed to claim the off-campus living allowance.
+Students cannot use excess scholarship funds towards an off-campus meal or bonus bucks.
 University scholarship funds cannot be used to pay for off-campus living expenses.

 Yes.
 In order to receive your scholarship you have to be enrolled as a full-time student.
 Full-time status is 12 hours for an undergraduate student and 9 hours for a graduate student.